 - Interpret the following data in terms of student grades, and what perspective does it give you about school population?

 - Apply what you know about our physics lesson and construct a catapult.

 Confirming Student Understanding

 How do we know if a student truly understands?
 For one, there’s formative assessment, and lots of it.
 There’s also the matter of ensuring we provide meaningful and relevant ongoing feedback.
-There are other ways to assess for understanding that don’t take up much time and are a lot of fun.
+There are other ways to measure learners’ understanding that don’t take up much time and are a lot of fun.
 These are called alternative formative assessments.

 AFAs have little to do with traditional quizzes and more to do with a quick observational analysis of performance.
 Here is a short listing of examples that are fast and fun.